Elizabeth Power1

 by Anthony van Dyck, 1638 2

-Sir William Killigrew was born in 1606.2 He was the son of Sir Robert Killigrew and Mary Wodehouse.2 He was baptised on 28 May 1606 at Hanworth, Middlesex, England.2 He married Mary Hill, daughter of John Hill, in 1626.2 He died in 1695.2 He was buried on 17 October 1695 at Savoy Chapel, London, England.2
+Sir William Killigrew was born in 1606.2 He was the son of Sir Robert Killigrew and Mary Wodehouse.2 He was baptised on 28 May 1606 at Hanworth, London, EnglandG.2 He married Mary Hill, daughter of John Hill, in 1626.2 He died in 1695.2 He was buried on 17 October 1695 at Savoy Chapel, London, EnglandG.2

-Sir William Killigrew was invested as a Knight in May 1626.2 He held the office of Vice-Chamberlain to Catharine, Queen Consort.1
+He was appointed Knight in May 1626.2 He held the office of Vice-Chamberlain to Catharine, Queen Consort.1

 Children of Sir William Killigrew and Mary Hill